In this section:

 This conference is supported by the Arts and Humanities Research Council through a Leadership Fellowship awarded to Dr Higgins.

-The first draft of the conference programme is now available.
+The final conference programme is now available:

 Registration for Mediating Climate Change is now open, and will remain open until 21 June.